t-davidson/computational-sociology/2026/course-materials/github_setup.md

 - A dialogue box will open.
 Add a short message to the `Commit message` box, e.g. `Final HW1 solutions` then click the `Commit` button again.
 - Finally, click the `Push` button with the green upwards arrow to send the change to your cloud-based repository
 	- Note: If you are asked for your username and password, enter your username and paste your PAT (not your Github password) as the password.
 - Once you have pushed the changes, visit the Github webpage for your homework repository and you should see your commit message next to the file name, showing it is updated.
+Every push counts as a submission.
+There is nothing else you need to do to submit.

 You can commit as many times as you want.
 I recommend testing this process out before your final submission.